MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 - Prefer use of the [MRTK standard shader](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.html).
 - Work on one breaking change type at a time (ex: IFocusable to [IMixedRealityFocusHandler](https://microsoft.github.io/MixedRealityToolkit-Unity/api/Microsoft.MixedReality.Toolkit.Input.IMixedRealityFocusHandler.html)).
 - Test after every change and use source control.
-- Use default MRTK UX (buttons, slates, etc), when possible.
+- Use default MRTK UX (buttons, slates, etc.), when possible.
 - Refrain from modifying MRTK files directly; create wrappers around MRTK components.
     - This action eases future MRTK ingestions and updates.
 - Review and explore sample scenes provided in the MRTK, especially *HandInteractionExamples.scene*.